Custom sheds that clear the garage without taking over the yard.

 The win here is practical: tools leave the garage, the yard stays readable, and the shed footprint still feels proportional to the house.

-West Jordan, Taylorsville, and similar lots where garage overflow is real but backyard space still matters.
+West Jordan, Salt Lake City, and similar lots where garage overflow is real but backyard space still matters.

 Compact wood-framed shed storage with a clean roofline, full-access doors, and a footprint sized to solve overflow without crowding the yard.